 “STIGA Raptor Vs Pro Carbon ” is the most arguable and demanding debate in recent years.
-For premade table tennis paddles, STIGA Pro Carbon is undoubtedly the most popular in the world.
-If you search for its alternative of almost similar features, you will find the STIGA Raptor, which is also known as a newer model of the Pro Carbon.
+The famous STIGA Pro Carbon is undoubtedly the most popular premade table tennis paddle.
+If you search for its alternative of almost similar features, you will find the STIGA Raptor, also known as a newer model of the Pro Carbon.
 Both are STIGA’s top-quality rackets and are most suitable for intermediate players.

 So which one do you choose?
 Which one has a better price-performance ratio?
-In this review, “STIGA Raptor Vs Pro Carbon”, I will highlight the similarities and differences to help you pick the better one between them.
+In this review, “STIGA Raptor Vs Pro Carbon”, I have highlighted the similarities and differences to help you pick the better one.

 STIGA Raptor Vs Pro Carbon: Comparative Chart